-Video editing is a field with stiff competition.
+Video editors are a field with stiff competition.
 Not only is it most likely your computer came bundled with such an app, but the market is pretty much saturated.

 Adobe are renowned for their professional software, but they’ve always kept their hand in the consumer market with apps like Photoshop Elements, and Premiere Elements, updating them regularly.
 We haven’t actually looked at Premiere Elements for a while, so let’s see what the 2020 version brings to the table.